grame-cncm/faustdoc/mkdocs/docs/manual/faq.md

 }
 ```

 where only one of the *then* or *else* branch will be effectively computed, thus saving CPU.
-Note that this behaviour **should not be misused** to avoid doing some computations !

 If computing both branches is really desired, the `-sts (--strict-select)` option can be used to force their computation by putting them in local variables, as shown in the following *generated with `-sts`* code version of the same DSP code: